-You are loved, you are accepted, embrace every unique part of you.
-The opportunity for Pride to help you build your community and your social network starts with you, go into Pride with an open mind to meeting new people.
-Connect with elders, listen to their story.
+You are loved, you are accepted, and embraced The opportunity for Pride to help you build your community and your social network starts with you.
+Go into Pride with an open mind to meeting new people.
+Connect with elders, listen to their stories.
 Bring your chosen family, let them take in every moment of this queer community building journey with you.
-Community can take many shapes and sizes, whatever you want that to look like is up to you.
+Community can take many shapes and sizes; whatever you want that to look like is up to you.
 Expand your queer horizons.